In California, earthquakes are a fact of life. The next one may strike any day, and it may just be that big one.

 Homes with stepped foundations have their own seismic flaws.
 The shear panels that brace their cripple walls are stepped along with the footing, with the shortest panel at the top of the slope.
 Stepped shear panels cannot resist lateral loads in unison; instead, the shortest segment absorbs the entire load until it fails.
 The next shortest panel follows suit, and so on, until the house collapses.

 Regardless of the foundation type, if your hillside home hasn’t had a seismic retrofit, you need a professional engineer to assess your situation and plan one.
-Call us at (877) 704-5687 to discuss your hillside home’s seismic retrofitting needs.
+Let us know your hillside home’s seismic retrofitting needs at email@example.com.
+We also share quotation of your project FREE of cost.

 Some older homes may have foundations built from brick or stone.
 Often, such foundations are not reinforced with rebar the way a typical concrete foundation would be by today’s standards.
 When resisting seismic loads, unreinforced masonry foundations may break apart or loosen around the anchor bolts, causing your home to slide off.